 1. Slide the box panels up to remove and set aside.

 2. Remove the remaining top panel.

-3. Remove the baffle, louver assembly, fastener card, log guard, ash handle and flue collar from inside the firebox of the stove.
+3. Remove the baffle, louvre assembly, fastener card, log guard, ash handle, flue collar, glove, and ash pan from inside the firebox of the stove.